nolanlawson/emoji-picker-element/README.md

 Closes the underlying IndexedDB connection.
 The Database is not usable after that (or any other Databases with the same locale).

+Note that as soon as any other non-close/delete method is called, the database will automatically reopen.

 **Returns:** *Promise‹void›*

 ___